Lmaobeh/GiftTracker-Copy/README.md

 # Gift tracker
 This is copy of a project that me and 5 other group members worked on for CS400 at UW madison.
-I worked on the GUI created with java FX and made sure everyones code worked together.
-Those 5 other group members are cited in the code and in this list.
+I worked on the GUI created with java FX and made sure that code worked together.
+The 5 other group members are cited in the code are in this list.
 1. tnazareth@wisc.edu
 2. sdhossain@wisc.edu
 3. kadadha@wisc.edu